-The announcement came within an hour of an expected delay in air tax cuts by the Scottish Government, in the latest sign that current tax levels are not deterring airlines from expansion.
+The announcement came within an hour of an expected delay in air tax cuts by the Scottish Government, in another sign that current levels are not deterring airlines from expansion.

 BA said its current daily flights between the Highland capital and the UK's hub airport would be doubled to twice daily on Wednesdays, Saturdays and Sundays from next March.